faabiopontes/daily-dose-of-development/modern-react-with-redux/app10-stream/README.md

 4. `history` object sees updated URL, takes URL and sends it to `BrowserRouter`
 5. `BrowserRouter` communicates the URL to `Route` components
 6. `Route` components rerender to show new set of components

+### Different Types of Navigations

+- It's all about deployment
+- `BrowserRouter`
+  - Uses everything after the domain or port as the `path`
+  - Most complicated to
+  - Example: localhost:3000**/pagetwo**
+- `HashRouter`:
+  - Uses everything after a **#** as the `path`
+  - Example: localhost:30000**/#/pagetwo**
+- `MemoryRouter`
+  - Doesn't use the URL to track navigation.
+  - Example: localhost:3000**/**

+### Traditional Server Navigation

+- Routes or files that exist are returned, and then 404 when doesn't exist

+1. Do I, the Backend, have a router for `/pagetwo`?
+2. Yes, I am supposed to generate some HTML and send it back
+3. Respond with HTML document from backend

+### Create-React-App Dev Server Navigation

+- If everything fails it defaults to index.html file instead

+1. Do I have anything special for `/pagetwo`?
+2. Check dev resources (CSS, JS)
+3. Check public dir (Images, Fonts, SVGs, ICOs, JSON)
+4. Nope, ok, guess I'll serve up the `index.html` file

 ## Authentication